-• to decide whether to request a reconfiguration of the signaling mechanisms used at the different levels (Field, Network, Cloud)
+to decide whether to request a reconfiguration of the signaling mechanisms used at the different levels (Field, Network, Cloud)

-Hence the Monitoring component can be decomposed in three main sub-components (Figure 3):
+Hence the Monitoring component can be decomposed in three main sub-components (Figure 4):

 - Business Events Monitor responsible for matching low-level events against the conditions specified by the High-level events definitions.
 We term Business Events the high-level events generated by the Business Events Monitor and directed to a client application of the Monitoring component whilst we term Control Events refer to those high-level events directed to the other components within the Monitoring component. - Monitoring Controller responsible for configuring, observing and, if needed, reconfiguring both the signaling mechanisms serving the Business Events Monitor and the Causal Model Identifier.
-The Monitor Controller bases its decisions about configurations and observations on the (causal) model made available by the Causal Model Identifier component (described below).
+The Monitoring Controller bases its decisions about configurations and observations on the (causal) model made available by the Causal Model Identifier component (described below).
 Whenever needed the Monitoring Controller can adapt the observation and, hence, fulfill the observability requirement thanks to the availability of this causal model.
 As an example, based on the Causal Model the Monitoring Controller might decide that, in order to guarantee that a type of high-level event is produced as requested by a client application, there is also the need to monitor additional type of events.
 This decision will result in the submission of extra monitoring tasks to the Business Events Monitor. - Causal Model Identifier having the role to build the causal models.
 These models are created using as input both the (Re)configuration commands emitted by the Monitoring Controller and the events generated by the Business Event Monitor.
 The Causal models identified by this component are consumed by (i) the Monitoring Controller to configure observations (see above) and (ii) the Business Event Monitor to infer events not directly observable.

-FIGURE 3: MAIN COMPONENTS AND DATA FLOW OF MONITORING
+FIGURE 4 MAIN COMPONENTS AND DATA FLOW OF MONITORING

-Given the context and aims described so far the design of the SEMIOTICS MC requires to fix:
+Given the context and aims described so far, the design of the SEMIoTICS MPD required the definition of:

-• The technologies and languages made available by the different IoT platform to observe and control the IoT applications at the Cloud/Network/Field level.
-These options are presented in section 2.2.
+- The technologies and languages made available by the different IoT platform to observe and control the IoT applications at the Cloud/Network/Field level.
+The options are presented in section 2.2. - The technology for the processing of the low-level events once they are represented in a common format.
+The options that were considered are presented in section 2.3.